Iosismu/Iosismu/README.md

 Hello, I'm Seong Bin<br>
 I'm really falling in love with Front-End Development<br>
-Because i can visually see the results That i develop
+Because i can visually see the results That i developed

 <br>